by Ovidiu Brazdau

 |Main factors||Physical, Emotional, Cognitive, Spiritual, Social-Relational and Self-consciousness.|

 |Secondary factors||Internal State Awareness, Self-reflectiveness, Mindfulness, Autonomy, Personal Growth, Positive Relations with Others, Purpose in Life, Verbal Expression, Openness Towards New Experiences|

-During the initial items’ development, a series of other psychological assessment instruments were analysed: the Self-consciousness Scale, the Mindfulness Attention and Awareness Scale, the Freiburg Mindfulness Inventory, and Psychological Well-being Scales.
-Some scales from transpersonal psychology were analysed as well as various recent developments, such as the ‘descriptive experience sampling’ method and the ‘explicitation interview’ (Brazdau & Opariuc, 2014).
+During the initial items’ development, a series of other psychological assessment instruments were analyzed: the Self-consciousness Scale, the Mindfulness Attention and Awareness Scale, the Freiburg Mindfulness Inventory, and Psychological Well-being Scales.
+Some scales from transpersonal psychology were analyzed as well as various recent developments, such as the ‘descriptive experience sampling’ method and the ‘explicitation interview’ (Brazdau & Opariuc, 2014).